CS 477: Advanced User Interfaces

 Final Project = 20%

 Policy on Team Programming Projects: The later programming projects during the term will be executed as programming teams.
 It is important for all team members to contribute reliably and definitively to the productivity of the team in order for the team to succeed.
 To help evaluate this participation, we will be using a peer evaluation approach to gain insight into team dynamics, and to fairly distribute project points based on effort invested.
 In general, the peer eval system will be used to calculate an "effort factor" for each team member, which will serve to modify the scores for all team deliverables.
 In this way, high-performing team members will be rewarded, slackers will be penalized.
-On a perfectly functioning team, all members share the same score.
+On a perfectly functioning team, all members share the same peer eval score.
+See the overview of peer evaluation works for more details.

 Policy on Graduate Student grading: Since this is a combined undergraduate/graduate class, I will grade graduate students differently in several ways.
 Graduate students will often have different problems to do.
 As an example, programming projects will consist of a core set of problems to solve or functionalities to implement; graduate students will be required to implement, in addition, certain more advanced extensions or enhancements.
 Graduate students will also be held to higher expectations of quality on other assignments.
 For example, I expect graduate technical writing to be of higher quality, with hypotheses and arguments supported with references to appropriate literature.
 Finally, graduate students will be assigned an overall survey paper on a topic in User Interfaces of their choice (must be approved by me), which will be due at the end of Reading Week.